 The handling of the Audi is likewise less appealing than that of rival sports cars in its class.
 That’s not to say the TT RS isn’t enjoyable to drive; it is, but its effortlessness lacks the drama we desire when approaching a car’s limit, and it lacks the agility that makes vehicles like the Cayman sing.

 Red brake calipers are available as a stand-alone option for the 2020 Audi TT RS, and a new color, Pulse Orange, has been added to the palette.
 Otherwise, it’s just as powerful and stylish as it was in 2019.
 The TT RS, on the other hand, is simple to drive quickly, and its all-wheel-drive grip and predictable handling make the driver feel like a hero.
 T

 he TT RS is the loudest of the TT lineup, with 394 horsepower under the hood.
 A unique turbocharged 2.5-liter five-cylinder engine produces the horses, revving joyously and sounding so good it gives us chills.

 Audi TT RS 2020 Price

-When it comes to customising a TT RS, there isn’t much to choose from: it’s only available as a coupe and with a limited number of options.
-Navigation, a 4G LTE Wi-Fi hotspot, Apple CarPlay and Android Auto capabilities, blind-spot monitoring, and a 12-speaker Bang & Olufsen audio system are included with the Black Optic package, which also includes 20-inch wheels, summer tyres, and gloss-black exterior decor.
+When it comes to customizing a TT RS, there isn’t much to choose from: it’s only available as a coupe and with a limited number of options.
+Navigation, a 4G LTE Wi-Fi hotspot, Apple CarPlay, and Android Auto capabilities, blind-spot monitoring, and a 12-speaker Bang & Olufsen audio system are included with the Black Optic package, which also includes 20-inch wheels, summer tires, and gloss-black exterior decor.
 The Audi TT RS 2020 price – $68,595.